quotient-im/gtad/README.md

 - `schema`: this matches all types defined within the API definition as _schema_ structures, as long as these structures are not _trivial_.
   - a trivial schema is a wrapper around another type, such as `string` or a singular `$ref`, without additional parameter definitions; in other words, a schema with one base type that stores the same data as this base type).
+    Such a schema will be inlined (=substituted with that type) in every possible occasion; so there's little sense in handling it.

   The list of "_formats_" inside `schema` allows to specify types, for which special target types/attributes should be used.
 Same as for other types,